THE DOORS LIVE IN TORONTO (SEPTEMBER 1969): BOOTLEG ANALYSIS

 The second part of the gig consists of two extended songs, both of which are brilliantly executed.

-The first one is “Light My Fire”.
+The first is “Light My Fire”.
 As was often the case in The Doors' shows, this famous composition is masterfully introduced by the dramatic, poetic-theatrical section called “Wake Up”.

-In the second part (one minute and twenty seconds), the high-pitched sound of the electric organ is boldly concentrated into an exciting and thoughtful cacophony.
+In the second section (one minute and twenty seconds), the high-pitched sound of the electric organ is boldly concentrated into an exciting and thoughtful cacophony.
 Here, tight and disorienting sound figures clash with each other, spreading a vivid light whose profile is as experimental as it is compelling.

 In the third segment of the solo (one minute), Manzarek employs isolated notes, shaping their lively and expressive flow into original and engaging themes derived once again from Hard Bop Jazz.

-Contrary to what usually happened in The Doors' live shows, the performance of “The End” in Toronto excludes poetic or instrumental inventions.
+Contrary to what usually happened in The Doors' live shows, the performance of “The End” in Toronto excludes new poetic or instrumental inventions.

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.